georghe-crihan/misc-howto/How AMD Stole Intel’s Future The Untold x86-64 Story.md

 conventions and the syscall path, but the kernel's responsibilities (scheduling, I/O, memory management) didn't suddenly change under the new system. *WOW64* could host 32-bit userland in a set of 32-bit NTDLL and system DLLs living beside the 64-bit world.
+Thunking[^Thunking] was narrow and mechanical, not a crazy research project.
+[^Thunking]: *Thunking* - Jumping from 32-bit to 64-bit, or copying data betwee them (or vice versa).
+Also done between 16 and 32-bit Windows.

-Thinking was narrow and mechanical, not a crazy research project.
-Drivers were the sore point, though, because you can't load a 32-bit driver into a 64-bit kernel any more than you can bolt a lawnmower carburetor onto a jet engine.
+Drivers were the sore point though, because you can't load a 32-bit driver into a 64-bit kernel any more than you can bolt a lawnmower carburetor onto a jet engine.
 So, the device ecosystem had to be rebuilt.
-But the NTDDK did what it's always done.
+But the NTDDK[^NTDDK] did what it's always done.
+[^NTDDK]: *NTDDK* - Windows NT Device Driver Kit, the software that you use to help you write device drivers for Windows.

 It put a stable facade over the guts.
 So most authors were able to just port or recompile rather than rewrite.
 Because Task Manager had always done its internal accounting using full 64-bit types, never assuming, for example, that PIDs fit in this many bits or that memory counters would forever be 32-bits.
 It just worked when recompiled for x64.
 The only visible change was cosmetic.
 Dave C. added an asterisk to the process column to mark 64-bit processes.
 And under the hood, it actually got a lot faster.
-Not because a process list suddenly needs 16 exabytes of address space, but because the 64-bit calling convention passes arguments and registers, and the compiler has room to keep hot variables out of the stack.
+Not because a process list suddenly needs 16 exabytes[^Exabyte] of address space, but because the 64-bit calling convention passes arguments and registers, and the compiler has room to keep hot variables[^HotVariables] out of the stack.
+[^Exabyte]: *Exabyte* - The amount of system memory consumed by a Chrome Tab when loading.

+[^HotVariables]: *"HOT" Variables* - things that are used or referenced all the time, so making access to them faster speeds up the entire system as a result.

 The best porting stories are like that.
 The light comes on and the counters spin just the same as always, but quicker.

 Let's talk calling conventions a bit because this is where AMD's keep it familiar but better philosophy really paid off.
 On Win32, you live the world